-Editors at Merriam-Webster’s Dictionary caused quite a stir when they tweeted on September 17, 2019, that “the nonbinary pronoun ‘they’ has been added to the dictionary.”
+Editors at Merriam-Webster (M-W) caused quite a stir when they tweeted on September 17, 2019, that the nonbinary pronoun they had been added to the dictionary.
 Their tweet addresses a question I still hear frequently, even three years later: can they (or them or their) ever be singular?

-The wording of the tweet itself is somewhat problematic: the pronoun they has always been nonbinary and has always been in the dictionary.
-But what’s new (and, oddly, missing from the tweet) was the inclusion of a definition for they that sanctions its use as a singular pronoun in certain circumstances.
+The wording of the tweet itself was somewhat problematic: the pronoun they had always been nonbinary and had always been in the dictionary.
+But what was new (and, oddly, missing from the tweet) was the inclusion of a definition for they that sanctions its use as a singular pronoun in certain circumstances.

-This pronouncement set a lot of people’s hair on fire (read, for example, the comments below the tweet) and garnered the attention of prominent media outlets, including NBC News and the Washington Post, and the New York Times.
+This pronouncement set a lot of people’s hair on fire (read, for example, the comments below the tweet) and garnered the attention of prominent media outlets, including NBC News, the Washington Post, and the New York Times.
 Today, it is rare to find a reputable usage guide that is not on board.